datahub-project/datahub/metadata-ingestion/transformers.md

 ## What’s a transformer?

-Sometimes we want to modify metadata before it reaches the ingestion sink – for instance, we might want to add custom tags, ownership, or patch some fields.
+Oftentimes we want to modify metadata before it reaches the ingestion sink – for instance, we might want to add custom tags, ownership, or patch some fields.
 A transformer allows us to do exactly these things.

-Moreover, a transformer allows one to have fine-grained control over the metadata that’s ingested without having to modify the source code of the ingestion framework itself.
-Instead, you can write your own independent module.
+Moreover, a transformer allows one to have fine-grained control over the metadata that’s ingested without having to modify the ingestion framework's code yourself.
+Instead, you can write your own module that can take MCEs, and pass its name as well as any arguments to a recipe.

 ## Provided transformers

-We provide two simple transformers for the use cases of adding dataset tags and ownership information.
+Aside from the option of writing your own transformer (see below), we provide two simple transformers for the use cases of adding dataset tags and ownership information.

 ### Adding a set of tags

 Let’s suppose we’d like to add a set of dataset tags.
-To do so, we can use the `simple_add_dataset_tags` module that’s provided by the ingestion framework.
+To do so, we can use the `simple_add_dataset_tags` module that’s included in the ingestion framework.

-The config (which we’d append to our ingestion recipe YAML) would look like this:
+The config, which we’d append to our ingestion recipe YAML, would look like this:

 ```yaml
 transformers: